top of page

 The Line Up

 Last year we were honoured to have 20 Michelin starred Chefs from around the UK help us raise money for CRUK by each creating 500 portions of extremely tasty food!
-Below you will find the list of the incredibly talented chefs who volunteered their time and their days off for this special occasion!
+Below you will find the list of the incredibly talented chefs who volunteered their time and their days off for this year's special occasion!

 Lisa